 - Insurance for workers compensation.

-- Pasteurised goat and cow milk, excluding milk with additives and long-life milk.
+- Pasteurised and unpasteurised goat and cow milk, excluding milk with additives and long-life milk.

 Export of goods and certain services is zero-rated (i.e. taxable at a rate of 0%).

-The VAT Act has broadened restrictions on claiming input tax.
-For example, one cannot claim VAT paid on entertainment, sporting, social, or recreational clubs or associations, nor on spare parts and repair or maintenance costs in respect of passenger vehicles.
-The VAT Act also restricts claiming of input tax incurred on exportation of raw minerals (with effect from 20 July 2017), raw agricultural products, raw forestry products, raw aquatic products, and raw fauna products (with effect from 20 July 2019).
+The VAT Act contains restrictions on claiming input tax.
+For example, one cannot claim VAT incurred on entertainment, sporting, social, or recreational clubs or associations, nor on spare parts and repair or maintenance costs in respect of passenger vehicles.
+The VAT Act also restricts claiming of input tax incurred on exportation of raw minerals, raw forestry products, raw aquatic products and raw fauna products.

 The input tax claim time limit is six months.
 However, this time limit starts to run not only by reference to the date of the tax invoice/fiscal receipt but also by reference to the date of the time of supply.

-Input tax incurred in the six months prior to VAT registration can be claimed no later than in the third VAT return submitted following registration.
+Input tax incurred on goods in the six months prior to VAT registration can be claimed no later than in the third VAT return submitted following registration.

 A company with taxable supplies between 10% and 90% of total supplies is entitled to partial input tax recovery.
 Two methods of apportionment, namely the average method and direct attribution method, can be used.
 Imported services are not taken into account as supplies when determining the allowance of input tax for partial exemption purposes.

-Businesses entitled to VAT refunds can claim any remaining credit six months after a refund first became due, subject to all intervening returns being rendered.
-Any claim for a VAT refund must be supported by an auditor's certificate.
-Businesses in a consistent refund position (e.g. exporters) can apply for approval to lodge their refund claims on a monthly basis.
+Businesses entitled to VAT refunds can claim any remaining credit six months after the refund first became due, subject to all intervening returns being rendered.
+Any claim for a VAT refund must be supported by an auditor's certificate of genuineness.
+Businesses in a consistent refund position (e.g. exporters) may apply for approval to lodge their refund claims on a monthly basis.

 Tanzania is a member of the East African Community, which became a Customs Union on 1 January 2005 on the implementation of the East African Customs Union Protocol.
 This protocol provides for a common external tariff (CET), elimination of internal tariffs, rules of origin, anti-dumping measures, a common customs law, and common export promotion schemes.